BabylonJS/Extensions/DynamicTerrain/documentation/dynamicTerrainDocumentation.md

 ```
 Let's note that when we assign a new data map to a terrain, the normal map of this map is not automatically recomputed.
 Thus we have two options :
-* either we request for this automatic normal recomputation what can take some time with the property `terrain.precomputeNormalsFromMap = true`.
+* either we request for this automatic normal recomputation that can take some time with the property `terrain.precomputeNormalsFromMap = true`.
 In this case, every new data map assignement to the terrain will trigger the map normal computation on the fly,
 ```javascript
 terrain.precomputeNormalsFromMap = true;  // default = false
 terrain.mapData = map2;                   // the normal map is automatically computed on the hood